-Is Renting or Leasing a Coffee Machine The Right Solution?
+Is Hiring a Coffee Machine The Right Solution?

 The initial cost is one of the most obvious benefits of rental and leasing agreements.
 Rental costs are particularly suitable for small and medium-sized businesses, due to the fact that hiring a coffee machine does not require a large upfront payment.
 If you do have the budget though, purchasing a tea and coffee vending machine or some other commercial machine might be a more cost-effective solution in a long term perspective.